Technology Innovation and the Operating Model Gap

 Most organizations approach AI through tools.
 Execution fails because of structure, incentives, and control.

 Operational AI fails not because models are weak but because the surrounding system cannot regulate assumptions, calibrate confidence, or learn from mistakes.
-Cognitive governance is the architectural response.
+Cognitive governance — drawing on learning science, psychology, and behavioral architecture — is the structural response.
+Autonomy is earned, not granted.

 In Development